aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson formulation.rst

 .. math:: \sum_{i = 1}^{n}{\sum_{j = 2}^{n}{q_{j} x_{ijk}}} \leq Q \qquad \forall k \in \{1,...,p\}
 .. math:: x_{ijk} \in \{0,1\} \qquad \forall k \in \{1,...,p\},\enspace i,j \in \{1,...,n\}, \enspace i \neq j

--> The third constraint makes sure that every node is entered and left by the same vehicle, the same amount of times. lalala
+* The constraints (1) ensure that every node is entered once.
+The constraints (3) denote that every node is entered and left by the same vehicle, the same amount of times.
+So if every node is entered once, it is also left once.
+* The constraints (2) denote that the depot is left once by vehicle k.
+In combination with constraints (3) it is made sure that the depot is also entered once by vehicle k.

+All these constraints are formulated in the ``Common Constraints and Variables`` section in the CVRP Library.

 However, a route that satisfies all these constraints could still be infeasible.
 Namely when the route contains a subtour (see image).